 In order to be successful in the field of psychology, one must have:

-Aspirants who have successfully competed their training in psychology can make their mark and pursue a career as a psychologist in the following lucrative branches of psychology.
+Aspirants who have successfully completed their training in psychology can make their mark and pursue a career as a psychologist in the following lucrative branches of psychology.

 Counseling psychologists do many of the same things that clinical psychologists do.
 However, counseling psychologists tend to focus more on persons with adjustment problems rather than on persons suffering from severe psychological disorders.
 They may be trained in psychology departments or in education departments.
 Counseling psychologists are employed in academic settings, college counseling centers, community mental health centers.